Jane Campion's Power of the Dog leads Oscar nominations with 12 nods

 Netflix's The Power of the Dog led nominations to the 94th Academy Awards with 12 nods, including best picture, best director and recognition for all of its top actors: Benedict Cumberbatch, Kirsten Dunst, Jesse Plemons and Kodi Smit-McPhee.

-Campion, a nominee for 1993's The Piano, became the first woman to ever be nominated twice for best director.
-Last year, Chloé Zhao became just the second woman to ever win the award.
+Campion, a nominee for 1993's The Piano, became the first woman to be nominated twice for best director.
+Last year, Chloe Zhao became just the second woman to win the award.
 Campion's director of photography, Ari Wegner, also became the second woman ever nominated for best cinematography.
 The only previous woman to do so was Rachel Morrison for Mudbound in 2018.

 Dune followed closely behind with 10 nominations spread out largely in the technical categories that rewarded the craft of Villeneuve's adaptation of Frank Herbert's 1965 novel.
 The Warner Bros release debuted simultaneously in theatres and — against the strenuous objections of its director — on HBO Max.